-A person is in child-related work if the usual duties of their role involve, or are likely to involve, contact with a child in connection with one of the categories of child-related work, and no exemptions apply.
+A person is in child-related work, and requires a WWC Check, if the usual duties of their role involve, or are likely to involve, contact with a child in connection with one of the categories of child-related work, and no exemptions apply.

 This means that individuals that you are engaging to work with your child, such as a babysitter, nanny, tutor, sports coach, driving instructor, dance teacher or a children's entertainer may need a WWC Card.
+This includes services provided to your child electronically, such as online counselling.
 To find out more about visit WWC Check - Who needs a WWC Check?.

-Why should you ask to see the WWC Card?
+Why should I ask to see the WWC Card?

 By sighting the WWC Card, you ensure that the person you are engaging to work with your child has not been deemed to be an unacceptable risk of harm to children.
-If you don't check if they have a WWC card, you can't be certain they have one.
+If you don't check if they have a WWC Card, you can't be certain they have one.

-How do you check the validity of the WWC Card and why should you check?
+How do I check the validity of the WWC Card and why should I check?